Battle of Imus: Final and decisive blow

-During the burning of the bushes surrounding the riverbanks, Aguinaldo realized his mistake.
-He did not provide for his men to close down the rear of the bridge to seal the only escape route the Spaniards could take to save themselves.
-To mitigate this mistake, and therefore to effect the destruction of the Spanish reinforcement column, Aguinaldo took some of his men to Presa Talon where the current was very strong, for him and his men to ford the river and head towards the other side of the bridge to cut off the only Spanish escape route.
+During the burning of the bushes surrounding the riverbanks, Aguinaldo realized he did not provide for his men to close down the rear of the bridge to seal the only escape route the Spaniards could take to save themselves.
+Aguinaldo then took some of his men to Presa Talon where the current was very strong, for him and his men to ford the river and head towards the other side of the bridge to cut off the only Spanish escape route.
 The first attempt at crossing the river failed because some men were swept by the strong current.
-However, a second crossing attempt was made, with the rebels closely holding arms together to counter the river's current.
-They have successfully completed the crossing, having reached that part of the river where the bamboo clumps were thick and the foliage provided protection.
-As soon as this was done, Aguinaldo and his men headed towards the other bridgehead at the Spanish rear, thus closing the trap.
-When rebel firing started at the rear, the Spaniards knew that they were caught in a bind.
-They fought desperately to break out and fled confused in haste back to Bacoor, but most were killed, wounded and missing with a few men captured.
+However, a second crossing attempt was made with success.As soon as this was done, Aguinaldo and his men headed towards the other bridgehead at the Spanish rear, thus closing the trap.
+A fight ensued.
 General Aguirre fell from his horse and in his hurry to escape, left behind his "Sable de Mando" (command sabre) crafted in Toledo in 1869, which Aguinaldo managed to retrieve; the former was later killed by the pursuing Caviteño rebels.
 Because the year the said sabre was created was also his birth year, he used the sword during his engagements for the duration of the revolution.

-According to Aguinaldo, his men gathered two cartloads of mutilated dead Spaniards, but was silent about rebel casualties.
-The Magdalo picked up 30 Remingtons plus ammunition.
-Shortly thereafter, with no hope of further relief after the destruction of the relief army at the Bridge of Isabel II, the remaining Spaniards still holed up in the estate house within the town of Imus surrendered to the rebels.